JChanceHud/rollup-api/README.md

-# Rollup API
+# Rollup RPC API

-This repo defines a specification for an http/ws API for retrieving information about optimistic rollups.
+This repo defines a specification for an http/ws RPC API for retrieving information about optimistic rollups.